-With sky high salaries, eye watering bonuses, and unique career development opportunities, banking is one of the most rewarding sectors to launch your career in after business school.
+With sky-high salaries, eye-watering bonuses, and unique career development opportunities, banking is one of the most financially and professionally rewarding sectors in which to launch your career after business school.

 While controversies around workplace culture have been prevalent within the sector over the years, finance remains one of the most popular industries for business school students.

-A total of 37% of prospective students listed financial services as their target industry in a 2023 GMAC survey, while a further 32% identified investment banking and asset management as their top choice.
+A 2024 survey of prospective business school students highlighted the widespread desirability of the finance sector, with 40% of b-school hopefuls listing financial services as their target industry, and a further 39% identifying investment banking and asset management as their top choices.

-So which are the best banks to work for?
+So which are the best banks to work for and why?

-Each year, careers platform Vault/Firsthand surveys thousands of employees in investment banking to compile a list of the best banks to work for.
-Each company is ranked overall, as well as according to multiple factors such as prestige, culture, compensation, work-life balance, and training.
+Each year, careers intelligence platform Vault surveys thousands of employees in investment banking to compile a list of the best banks to work for.
+Each company is given an overall ranking using a weighted formula reflecting the issues job seekers care most about.
+These factors include prestige, culture, compensation, work-life balance, and training.

 24. Allen & Company LLC

-Allen & Co. boasts high profile clients such as Google, Verizon, and Activision, and hosts an annual conference that’s attended by individuals such as Oprah Winfrey and Bill Gates.
-All of this contributes to Vault ranking the firm among the top 20 most prestigious banking firms, as well as the top 25 banks to work for overall.
+Allen & Co. boasts high-profile clients such as Google, Verizon, and Activision and hosts an annual conference attended by individuals such as Oprah Winfrey and Bill Gates.
+All of this contributes to Vault ranking the firm among the top 20 most prestigious banking firms and the top 25 banks to work for overall.
 Interestingly, Allen & Co. maintains a low profile—it doesn’t even have a website.

 23. Rothschild